briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

 ## 149.20   Employee contributions to OPERS and OP&F

-Effective June 26, 2011, the Village hereby adopts the following policies and procedures, in accordance with Ohio law, to perform the “employer pick-up” of employee contributions to the Ohio Public Employee Retirement System (“OPERS”) and the Police and the Ohio Police and Fire Pension (“OP&F”):
+Effective June 26, 2011, the Village hereby adopts the following policies and procedures, in accordance with Ohio law, to perform the "employer pick-up" of employee contributions to the Ohio Public Employee Retirement System ("OPERS") and the Police and the Ohio Police and Fire Pension ("OP&F"):

 1. _(a)_ For the categories of Village employees listed in subsection (b) hereof, the contributions required to be made by each such employee to the OPERS